vasilakisfil/Introspected-REST/README.md

 After all, nowadays most of the development happens around the Web and HTTP is the only protocol that browsers officially support.

-Nonetheless, there are other stateless protocols as well.
+Nonetheless, there are other similar stateless protocols as well.
 QUIC is a HTTP alternative protocol that is targeted for low latency and uses UDP underneath.
 CoAP is targeted in the IoT and also uses UDP underneath (full TCP/IP stack is quite heavy for constrainted devices).